cosminadrianpopescu/vim-sql-workbench/README.md

 If you are in a `union` `select` statement, the system will try to determine in which `select` the cursor is placed and execute auto completion for that sql.

-As stated before, enabling the auto completion for a buffer can take some time.
-Normally, whenever you execute a `SWSqlAutocomplete`, the data is cached in memory in vim buffer variables.
-If you want to persist in on the hard drive with `SWSqlAutocompletePersist myProfile` command.
-This will save the data on hard drive.
-Later you can reload it with `SWSqlAutocompleteLoad myProfile`.
-Combined with `-- before` comments in the file, you can have the autocomplete loaded every time you open a file.

-If you modify a table then, you can do `SWSqlAutocomplete modified_table`.
-This will be very fast, as it will only load the data for the table.
-You can send as many tables at once.
-Of course, more tables you send, the longer it will take to complete.
-For example, you can do `SWSqlAutocomplete modified_table1 modified_table2`.
-This will reload the data for `modified_table1` and `modified_table2`.

-If you drop a table, you can always execute `SWSqlAutocomplete` with the name of the table preceded by a `-`.
-This will eliminate the table from the autocomplete list.
-For example: `SWSqlAutocomplete -dropped_table`.
-You can combine in the same statement adding and deleting of tables.
-For example:
-`SWSqlAutocomplete -dropped_table new_table`.

-You can also execute `SWSqlAutocomplete!`.
-This will reset any autocomplete option and will reload again all the tables.

-Unfortunately, the autocomplete for the functions and procedures is limited.
-This is because `SQL Workbench/J` does not provide also a list of parameters through a `SQL Workbench` command.
-I can only retrieve the name of the function or procedure.
-Also, the autocomplete for the procedure and functions is limited to the `WbCall` command.

 *NOTE*: The autocomplete feature is implemented using regular expressions.
 Because of using regular expressions, it's possible that I've missed cases.
 If